web-auth/cose-lib/SECURITY.md

 ## Reporting a Vulnerability

 If you think you have found a security issue, DO NOT open an issue.
-You MUST submit your issue at https://gitter.im/Spomky/.
+You MUST submit email security AT spomky-labs.com